zcvele/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-with-direct-routing-for-gcch-and-dod.md

 #### Define service phone numbers in your tenant

-You can use the New-csHybridTelephoneNumber PowerShell cmdlet to define service phone numbers in your tenant that can be used to route calls to the Audio Conferencing service via Direct Routing.
+You can use the New-CsOnlineDirectRoutingTelephoneNumberUploadOrder PowerShell cmdlet to define service phone numbers in your tenant that can be used to route calls to the Audio Conferencing service via Direct Routing.

   ```PowerShell
   New-CsOnlineDirectRoutingTelephoneNumberUploadOrder -TelephoneNumber <Phone number in E.164 format>